 Michael Showalter and Michael Ian Black are frequent collaborators and often use their own names in their projects, leading to various humorous situations.

-In Stella, the three main characters are roommates named Michael, Michael, and David.
+In Stella, the three main characters are roommates named Michael, Michael, and David (as in real life).
 In one episode, they write a novel entitled The Three Guys about three roommates named Michael, Michael, and Craig.